twoBirds/twobirds-core/README.md

 ## Intro

-twoBirds is a lightweight, component-based, event-driven JavaScript framework that maps nested objects to DOM nodes.
+twoBirds is a lightweight, component-based, event-driven, native JavaScript framework that maps nested objects to DOM nodes.

 twoBirds strictly follows the KISS doctrine, it is the minimum possible solution for an application framework.